 I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God. – 1 Corin 11.3

 Autonomy of Local Churches

-Each Church retained its own autonomy in most instances throughout the New Testament, the details seen in the following outline:
+Each Church community retained its own autonomy in most instances throughout the New Testament, the details seen in the following outline: